-Every few weeks, someone asks me if there’s a lean startup template that they should use to define their experiments…and I say no.
+Every few weeks, someone asks us if there’s a lean startup template that they should use to define their experiments…and we say no.

-I’m not a big fan of templates in the broad sense of a one size fits all template to define experiments regardless of the context.
+We’re not big fans of templates in the broad sense of a ‘one size fits all’ approach to define experiments regardless of the context.

-I am a huge fan of having a repeatable process.
+We ARE huge fans of having a repeatable process.

 Templates are often a means of asserting order over the innovation process in order to measure team velocity in an overly stringent way before it’s appropriate or necessary to do so.

 So in an effort to satisfy the requests and not give overly broad advice, here’s the template we use and why we designed it this way.

 If you’d like to cut to the chase, you can download the template below.
 It’s licensed under a Creative Commons Attribution-ShareAlike 4.0 International License so feel free to modify and hack to make your own.

 Any template, framework, or checklist is there to provide us with a repeatable process.
 A lean startup template should provoke us to think harder, not remove the need for critical thought.